ibm-cloud-docs/cephaas/go.md

 ## Before You Begin using code examples
 {: #go-examples-prereqs}

-The following items are necessary to create a volume or a host:
+The following items are necessary to create or modify volume or host details:

-* A Ceph as a service deployment instance [provisioned - TODO: Update link](/docs/key-protect?topic=key-protect-provision)
+* A Ceph as a service deployment instance.
-* TODO: Are there any other items that are required?
+* API Key

 ## Code Examples
 {: #go-code-examples}

 ### Setup